 Effective July 1, 2016, UCRP was amended to provide a new tier of pension benefits under the Retirement Choice Program.
-The new program tier provides eligible University employees hired (or becoming eligible) on or after July 1, 2016 (and certain eligible rehires who return to work after a tier break in service) a choice between two primary retirement benefits options: (1) "Pension Choice," which is the UCRP pension benefit with covered compensation for new hires capped at the California Public Employees' Pension Reform Act (PEPRA) salary pensionable compensation limit (\$117,020 for 2017 and \$140,424 for 2017 for members not coordinated with Social Security) plus for new hires subject to the PEPRA maximum a supplemental defined contribution plan benefit on eligible pay up to the Internal Revenue Service compensation limit (\$270,000 for calendar year 2017) or (2) "Savings Choice," which is a defined contribution plan-only option on eligible pay up to the Internal Revenue Service compensation plan-only option on eligible pay up to the Internal Revenue Service compensation plan-only option on eligible pay up to the Internal Revenue Service compensation plan-only option on eligible pay up to the Internal Revenue Service compensation plan-only option on eligible pay up to the Internal Revenue Service compensation plan-only option on eligible pay up to the Internal Revenue Service compensation plan-only option on eligible pay up to the Internal Revenue Service compensation limit.
+The new program tier provides eligible University employees hired (or becoming eligible) on or after July 1, 2016 (and certain eligible rehires who return to work after a tier break in service) a choice between two primary retirement benefits options: (1) "Pension Choice," which is the UCRP pension benefit with covered compensation for new hires capped at the California Public Employees' Pension Reform Act (PEPRA) salary pensionable compensation limit (\$121,388 for 2018 and \$145,666 for 2018 for members not coordinated with Social Security), plus for new hires subject to the PEPRA maximum, a supplemental benefit to the DC Plan on eligible pay up to the Internal Revenue Service compensation limit (\$275,000 for calendar year 2018 and \$270,000 for calendar year 2017); or (2) "Savings Choice," which is a defined contribution plan-only option on eligible pay up to the Internal Revenue Service compensation limit.